20 Apr 2023

 Holding the title of a “horticultural paradise,” Biltmore’s gardens and grounds were designed by notable landscape architect, Fredrick Law Olmstead.
-While each season offers its own distinct delights, these are the top sights that thrive during the spring and summer months:
+While each season offers distinct delights, these are the top sights that thrive during the spring and summer months:

 - Shady Pergola: This cool and quiet passageway leading to the Shrub and Walled Gardens has four marble busts (representing the four seasons) nestled along its stone wall.
-During peak spring, the pergola is covered in purple wisteria blooms.
+During peak spring, the pergola is covered in fragrant purple wisteria blooms.

-- Walled Garden: The centerpiece of the gardens features a seasonal rotation of blooms, including 75,000 tulips in the spring, colorful summer annuals, and rich fall mums.
+- Walled Garden: The heart or centerpiece of the gardens features a seasonal rotation of blooms, including 75,000 tulips in the spring, colorful summer annuals, and rich fall mums.
 A long arbor covered with grapevines runs down the center with themed areas, including a butterfly garden, white border, scented border, and Victorian border.

-- Rose Garden: The lower half of the Walled Garden features 50 varieties of roses grown at the end of the 19th-century, plus modern varieties and All–American Roses.
+- Rose Garden: The lower half of the Walled Garden features 50 varieties of roses grown at the end of the 19th century, plus modern varieties and all-American Roses.
 You'll also find traditional garden structures, such as a maypole and double arch surrounded by 2,000 roses, planted exactly as it was when the Vanderbilts lived at Biltmore.

-- Spring Garden: This garden is surrounded by a grove of white pines and hemlocks and is full of an assortment of spring-blooming shrubs including Forsythia, Deutzia, and Mock Orange.
+- Spring Garden: This garden is surrounded by a grove of pines and hemlocks and is full of an assortment of spring-blooming shrubs including Forsythia, Deutzia, and Mock Orange.

 - Azalea Garden: This crowd favorite is filled with a million vivid blooms of white, yellow, orange, and every shade of pink imaginable.
-The impressive collection of azaleas hits its peak in late April and May and is spread across 15-acres.
+The impressive collection of azaleas hits its peak in late April and May and is spread across 15 acres.

 Bonus Spots & Trails: